By: Marilyn L. Davis

 Many people experience a heightened sense of relief when they first get into recovery.
 They are unnaturally grateful for being arrested, kicked out of the house, destroying a marriage, or losing their job.
 However, this heightened gratitude tends to be an emotional response that most people cannot sustain for more than three to six months.

-Many people refer to these heightened positive emotions in early recovery as a “pink cloud”.
+People often refer to these heightened positive emotions in early recovery as a “pink cloud”.
 William James wrote in The Varieties Of Religious Experience: A Study In Human Nature that there were four aspects of a mystical experience.

 - Ineffability: meaning they don’t easily express in mere words